 A servant leader is a man for others, a leader who has as his first priority helping and leading others in achieving goals that benefit society.
 Servant leaders are not focused on exercising power but in doing good for others.

 The Haverford School has produced many who fit this servant leader model.
-Charles Baker ’43, founder of Baker Industries, Ted Wagner '58, clinical professor at the University of Washington, John W. Hickenlooper ’70, the Governor of Colorado, and Paul Chan '91, vice chair of global ophthalmology at the University of Illinois-Chicago, are just some of the many Haverford graduates who have demonstrated the servant leader qualities embraced as the overarching philosophy that guides our school-wide leadership program.
+Ted Wagner '58, clinical professor at the University of Washington, John W. Hickenlooper ’70, the Governor of Colorado, and Paul Chan '91, vice chair of global ophthalmology at the University of Illinois-Chicago, are just some of the many Haverford graduates who have demonstrated the servant leader qualities embraced as the overarching philosophy that guides our school-wide leadership program.

 The Haverford School does not expect every Haverford student to have a leadership position by the time he is eighteen, but we want to provide the necessary skills when his leadership moment comes.
 Among the qualities of servant leadership The Haverford School wishes to instill in its graduates are:

 A Framework of Ethical Behavior:

 We provide this skill set through the Honor Code and moral example of our faculty and staff.

 Sound Decision Making Skills:

 Our school-wide education in making good decisions and the decision education thread of our curriculum reinforce these skills.